Calisson d’Aix the Sweet Almond Candy of Provence

 “Calissons are served three times a year – on Sept.
 1, Christmas and Easter – at Notre Dame de la Seds to commemorate the end of the great plague of 1630.
 With its bottom layer of rice or azym, paper, the calisson replaces the host and is believed to guard against sudden death and contagion.
 The priest offers the sweetmeats from his chalice, repeating three times ”venite ad calicem” (come to the chalice).
 The congregation replies, thrice, with the Provencal ”venes toui i calissoun” (we are coming).”
 Excerpt, from “Provence’s Almond Calissons” (NY Times Travel ).

 On the first Sunday in September, there is an annual mass celebrated at the church of St Jean de Malte to bless the calisson.
 The tradition began in 1630 and continued until the French Revolution.
 The practice was revived in 1995.
 The pageantry includes a parade through the ancient streets of Aix with participants wearing traditional dress.
 The show is followed by a church service to celebrate the end of the plague and the blessing of this sweet candy.
 You can find all the details on the annual Bénédiction des Calissons d’Aix-en-Provence here.

 What is Inside?

 Regardless of the exact origin, the recipe for Calisson d’Aix is controlled today by only a handful of manufacturers (Calissonniers).
 The following is an excerpt from Anne-Marie Simmon’s book Taking Root in Provence:

 “The Calisson d’Aix is made following a traditional recipe: almonds are ground into flour and then combined with candied local melon and sugar.
 The paste is shaped and spread on a paper-thin wafer, covered in whipped egg whites and sugar and baked at exactly 130°C for exactly 15 minutes.
 The seven confectioners operating in Aix who bake calisson must use identical ingredients for 99% of the recipe.
-The 1% personalised ingredient is what will make each “confiserie” slightly different to their competitors.
+The 1% personalized ingredient is what will make each “confiserie” slightly different from their competitors.
 Calisson Roy René adds 1% orange rind.
 Another manufacturer adds vanilla.”